Awards, Accreditations & Memberships

 “Most Wired” Hospitals in the United States

-Middlesex Health (then Middlesex Hospital) was recognized as one of the nation’s Most Wired, according to the results of the Most Wired Survey by Hospitals & Health Networks magazine in 2012, 2013, 2014 and 2015.
+Middlesex Health was recognized as one of the nation’s Most Wired, according to the results of the Most Wired Survey by Hospitals & Health Networks magazine.

 Most Wired hospitals have more automated processes to communicate patient care plans among all caregivers, creating a safer, more effective patient experience.
 They also share more personal health information with the patient, thus engaging the patient in the care process, which studies have shown creates better outcomes.